 Kiwifruit, Vincent Female

 Well regarded, tasty, medium sized, fuzzy skinned kiwi.
 Low chilling requirement; adapted to southern California.
+Zones 8 to 9.
 100 hrs.
 Pollenized by Tomuri male.

 Kiwifruit, Tomuri Male

 Pollenizer for Vincent female kiwi.
 Does not produce fruit.
 One male can pollenize up to eight Vincent females.
+Zones 7 to 9.
 100 hrs.

 Kiwifruit, Ken's Red Female

 Ripe fruit has red skin and very sweet red flesh.
 Requires Hardy Male for pollenization.
-Low chill variety, yet cold hardy to zone 4.
+Low chill variety.
+Best in zones 5 to 10.

 Kiwifruit, Issai Hardy

 Self-fruitful variety, the preferred hardy kiwi for home planting.
 Fuzzless fruit, no need to peel.
 Smaller than the fuzzy kiwi, and usually sweeter; very high in Vitamin C. More winter hardy than Hayward.
-3-400 hours.
+Zones 4 to 8.
+300 hours.

 Kiwifruit, Hardy Male

 Does not bear fruit, but pollenizes Ken's Red.
 One male pollenizes up to eight females.
 Not a reliable pollenizer for Vincent.
-Hardy to zone 4, but low chill requirement.
+Best in zones 5 to 10, but low chill requirement.